Mikaela/mikaela.github.io/pages/discuss.markdown

 ## A couple of words on protocols

 * IRC was invented in 1988 and regardless of developing integrated message storage since then, it's still trivial to setup and runs well on a toaster.
+  IRC servers are generally easy to enable Tor support on and IRC clients widely come with proxy settings where Tor can be enabled.
 My personal IRC history begins in 2010 as user and since then I have also opered mostly on Charybdis+Atheme and nowadays on a couple of Ergos.
 * XMPP runs on a bit more powerful toaster and the servers talk to each other